davidgonmar/pequegrad/README.md

 ## Pequegrad

+** THIS IS THE OLD README **
+** I AM CURRENTLY REWRITING THE ENGINE IN CPP, AND THE README WILL BE UPDATED ACCORDINGLY WHEN IT IS READY **

 Pequegrad is a simple deep learning framework for Python.
 It works with tensors, and provides automatic differentiation.
 It's API is similar to PyTorch's.
 It has strong GPU acceleration through CUDA.